We are the Community of Asset Analysts

 How we started

-The Community of Asset Analysts (CAA) was officially founded in 2019, when we held the first meeting after Stats, Graphs, and Data Science 2 in Detroit, MI.
+The Community of Asset Analysts (CAA) was officially founded in 2019, when we held the first meeting after an education event teaching Stats, Graphs, and Data Science 1 and 2 over four-days in Detroit, MI.
 Many of our group’s leaders voluntarily attended to help and support what George Dell’s Valuemetrics.Info had been building for many years.

 We continue to grow.
 We have a mission.